State visit by Charles III to France

-King Charles III of the United Kingdom of Great Britain and Northern Ireland and his wife Queen Camilla made a state visit to France from 20 to 22 September 2023, hosted by the President of France, Emmanuel Macron and his wife, Brigitte Macron.
+King Charles III of the United Kingdom and his wife Queen Camilla made a state visit to France from 20 to 22 September 2023, hosted by the President of France, Emmanuel Macron and his wife, Brigitte Macron.
 It was his first official visit as British monarch on French soil and the 36th visit in his life.

 Background

-Queen Elizabeth II with her husband Prince Philip, Duke of Edinburgh, when she was still a princess and pregnant with the current British monarch, had made multiple visits to French soil, whose leaders, including Charles de Gaulle, Valéry Giscard d'Estaing and others, received her with open arms, for which with her continuous visits, they have strengthened the ties of friendship of their peoples.
+Queen Elizabeth II with her husband Prince Philip, Duke of Edinburgh, when she was still a princess and pregnant with the current British monarch, had made multiple visits to French soil, whose leaders, including Charles de Gaulle, Valéry Giscard d'Estaing and others, received her with open arms, for which with her continuous visits, they strengthened the ties of friendship of their peoples.

 The aim of this visit was to showcase the strong bond and friendship between France and Britain to strengthen ties that have been strained by Brexit.

 Visit

 The visit was originally supposed to take place in March but the trip was postponed because of the 2023 French pension reform unrest.